CalcBase – Business Calculators

 Why are margin and markup different numbers?

 Margin uses revenue as the denominator, markup uses cost.
-Since revenue is always larger than cost (when profitable), margin is always a smaller number than markup for the same transaction.
+Since revenue is always larger than cost when profitable, margin is always a smaller number than markup for the same transaction.
 A 50% markup equals only a 33.3% margin.
+They can never be equal except at 0% profit.

 When should I use margin vs markup?